Who makes the basic rules?

 Is planning permission necessary before any development takes place?

 Planning decisions are taken having regard to the particular circumstances in each case and on the basis of the planning policies set out in the Development Plan and any other factors that are relevant for a planning purpose.
-The Development Plan currently consists of the adopted Local Development Framework Documents in Surrey including the Surrey Waste Plan 2008, the Surrey Minerals Plan Core Strategy 2011, the Primary Aggregates Development Plan Document 2011, the Aggregates Recycling Joint Development Plan Document 2013 and the relevant borough or district Plan.
+The Development Plan currently consists of the adopted Local Development Framework Documents in Surrey including the Surrey Waste Local Plan 2019-2033, the Surrey Minerals Plan Core Strategy 2011, the Primary Aggregates Development Plan Document 2011, the Aggregates Recycling Joint Development Plan Document 2013 and the relevant borough or district Plan.

-When will the county council take enforcement action?
+When will we take enforcement action?

 In some cases the landowner or operator may voluntarily agree and commit to carry out works which resolve the harm caused and will confirm this in writing.
 Such works will be monitored by County Enforcement Officers.